A couple important points to start

 You eat because of resistance towards feeling the emotions.

 It’s not about the story connected with the emotion (the ‘triggers‘).
 It’s not because someone said or did something you didn’t like.
-It’s not because of your finances, or your relationships, or your job, or your circumstances.
+It’s not because of your finances, relationships, job, or circumstances.

 It’s because you are resisting a feeling.